Does Medicare pay for nursing home care?

 • Medicaid: Depending on your income, you might qualify for Medicaid.
 This could help you cover some of the costs of long-term care.
 Medicaid coverage and eligibility requirements vary from state to state.

-• Social Security Administration programs: Some programs offered through Social Security could help cover some costs associated with long-term care for people with disabilities.
+• Social Security Administration programs: Some programs offered through Social Security may help cover some costs associated with long-term care for people with disabilities.
 Depending on your medical condition or income, you might qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

-• Long-term care insurance: 1 possible source of coverage for nursing home services is long-term care insurance.
+• Long-term care insurance: One possible source of coverage for nursing home services is long-term care insurance.
 These are plans offered through private insurance providers.
 Details of coverage and costs may vary from plan to plan.

 Talk to someone you trust about long-term care